Super-Protocol/docs/docs/developers/marketplace_GUI/first-steps.md

 :::caution Do not use this account outside of Testnet!

 We have generated these ERC-20 accounts for use during Tesnet only.
-Please do put your own personal funds into it or use in any other way.
+Please do not put your own personal funds into it or use in any other way.
 Our team has the private keys to Testnet accounts.

 :::